 The Kingsbury Place

 He died November 28, 1845 at the age of 74 and was succeeded on the place by his son, Seth Kingsbury.
-It passed to his son, Eldridge, who lived in Keene but rented the farm.
-It fell into disuse in the early 20th century.
+It passed to Seth’s son, Elbridge, who lived in Keene and rented the farm until his death in 1921.